 She participated as a performer in master classes with a lot of pianists: Gary Graffman, John O’conor, Joseph Kalichstein, Anton Nel, Dang Tai Son, Julian Martin, Boris Slutsky, etc., and was recognized for her musicality.
 In addition to giving performances, she worked hard to foster future pianists as a piano teaching assistant at Boston University, guiding both group as well as individual lessons. .

 Pianist Inhyun Lee is building a wide musical career in the U.S. and South Korea.
 She led the GOODTV Culture and Art Group as an expert adviser and a visiting professor at a Korean bible University.
 She is also author of award-winning book, The Classic Class published in January 2021.
+As the senior columnist, she writes for the Korean Herald and Namdonews.
 She works both in Korea and the United States.
 She currently resides in Los Angeles, California.